Charles E. Johnson (FBI Most Wanted fugitive): Capture and aftermath

 Federal agents managed to track Johnson down six weeks later when a local resident of Central Islip, New York recognized Johnson from his photo in a recent magazine article.
 With local police officers, his ranch-style home was raided at around midnight on December 28, 1953.
 Taken into custody with little incident, Johnson was convicted at his trial for a third and final time.
+He died of lung cancer at Bellevue Hospital in New York on May 2, 1954.